Woody Allen: 2020–present: Later work

-Allen has made 50 feature films to date, with his latest film, Coup de chance (2023), a domestic thriller set in Paris.
+Allen has made 50 feature films, with his latest, Coup de Chance (2023), a domestic thriller set in Paris.
 The film is Allen's first French-language film.
 It premiered at the 80th Venice International Film Festival to positive reviews.
 Chris Vognar of Rolling Stone called it "a pretty slight and minor film, but for an 87-year-old American working in a second language, it can't help but seem impressive".
 Owen Gleiberman of Variety called it "his best since Blue Jasmine".

-In February 2024, it was reported that Allen had expressed interest in starting a new film as soon as summer 2024: "In a new interview with Spanish filmmaker David Trueba, the 88-year-old Allen confirms that he is currently trying to launch a new film, which could start shooting as early as this summer in Italy."
-Plans for the Italian production were canceled due to lack of funding, and in November Allen announced plans for a film to be shot in Barcelona.
-This also never materialized.
-On October 30, 2025, news broke that the community of Madrid, Spain, was giving Allen 1,500,000 euros to make a film there, to be shot in summer 2026.
-It would be Allen's 51st film.
+In a February 2024 interview with Spanish filmmaker David Trueba, Allen said he planned to start shooting a film in summer 2024 in Italy.
+Plans for the Italian production were canceled, as well as later plans to shoot in Barcelona.
+In December 2025, it was reported the community and city council of Madrid, Spain, was giving Allen €1.5 million ($1.7 million) to make a film.
+Filming is to begin on October 5, 2026.
+According to Deadline, the film's budget is estimated at $14 million and its title must contain the word "Madrid".

 In September 2025, during a 98-minute interview on Honestly with Bari Weiss, Allen seemed content that he had made 50 films and no more.
-He said he was still an atheist and a naturally worrisome person who actively avoids his watching his films, that he writes daily, and that Manhattan is a metropolitan poem.
+He said he was still an atheist and a naturally worrisome person who actively avoids watching his films, that he writes daily, and that Manhattan is a metropolitan poem.
 He said his favorite musician is Sidney Bechet, favorite painter Camille Pissarro, and favorite baseball player Willie Mays.

-Critical reception and commentary

-In 1973, Pauline Kael wrote in The New Yorker that Allen's "tension between his insecurity and his wit makes us empathize with him", that he had found a "nonaggressive way to deal with urban pressures", and that he "delivers his zingers without turning into a cynic".